cloudfoundry/java-buildpack/docs/container-spring-boot-cli.md

 In order to specify [Spring profiles][], set the [`SPRING_PROFILES_ACTIVE`][] environment variable.
 This is automatically detected and used by Spring.

 ## Configuration
+For general information on configuring the buildpack, refer to [Configuration and Extension][].

 The container can be configured by modifying the [`config/springbootcli.yml`][] file.
 The container uses the [`Repository` utility support][repositories] and so it supports the [version syntax][] defined there.

 | Name | Description